| INDEXED |

 Table

-Table must be given a title and a numbering system within the proper writing rules.
-Table must not contain vertical lines and only horizontal lines.
-Table must attach references, if any, under the table.
-Table must be able to be edited for copyediting purposes (no pictures). table is written using Times New Roman, Font size 12, bold, 1 spacing and autofitted to window.
-Table title should be centered.
-Example of a table can be seen by clicking this link.
+A table must be given a title and a numbering system within the proper writing rules.
+A table must not contain vertical lines and only horizontal lines.
+The references, if any, must be explained under the table.
+Notes must also be written under the table.
+The table must be able to be edited for copyediting purposes (no pictures).
+The table captions must be above the table.
+An example can be seen in our template.

 Conclusion

 Conclusion must clearly state the finding and the discussion about it.
-It has to be able to answer the proposed hypothesis and clearly explain the connection between the research and the questions being asked.
+It must be able to answer the proposed hypothesis and clearly explain the connection between the research and the questions being asked.
 Conclusion should not be a repetition of discussion.
 Rather, it should be a concise summary of the result and discussion.
-Author should also give advice and suggestion about further research and experiments.
-Conclusion is written using Times New Roman, Font size 12, bold, 1.5 spacing and justified.
+The author should also give advice and suggestions about further research and experiments.
+Conclusion is written using Cambria, Font size 12, bold, 1 spacing and justified.

 References